How to draw a horse: more tutorials

 A horse’s rib cage has a similar shape to a human’s, but remember ribs don’t extend to the bottom of the belly.
 Also, muscle, fat, and skin can make the rib cage look bigger than it really is.

-A horse’s skull is triangular with a large jaw that has a wide area for muscles to attach to.
-A horse’s pelvis is flatter than a human’s because a horse doesn’t stand upright so its pelvis doesn’t bear weight.
+What about a horse's head?
+Well, a horse’s skull is triangular, with a large jaw that has a wide area for muscles to attach to.
+Meanwhile, a horse’s pelvis is flatter than a human’s because a horse doesn’t stand upright, so its pelvis doesn’t bear weight.

-Now that we understand the most important parts of a horse, we can gesture a loose sketch.
+Now that we understand the most important parts of a horse and have the basic shapes down, we can gesture a loose sketch.
 It's almost like a cave drawing here but you can see indications of the directions of the legs, the angle of the pelvis, the rib cage and midsection.